2010 Gillette Fusion ProGlide 500: Penalties

 At the time when the race was about to resume after the rain delay, Sprint Cup Series officials noticed that the rear tires of Travis Kvapil's Ford were nearly flat.
 They made a pit stop while the rest of the field were under the pace laps.
 After the race, their car went under inspection which showed that the car was using bleeder valves, which were installed on the valve stems to regulate tire pressure.
 The infraction has one of the severest penalties in NASCAR.
-The infraction cost the Front Row Motorsports #38 team 150 owner points (Doug Yates is listed as the owner of the #38), Kvapil 150 driver points, USD $100,000, and the suspension of three crew members for twelve weeks.
+The infraction cost the Front Row Motorsports #38 team 150 owner points (Doug Yates is listed as the owner of the #38), Kvapil 150 driver points, US$100,000, and the suspension of three crew members for twelve weeks.
 Front Row Motorsports appealed the decision, which knocked the team from 32nd to 36th, forcing the team to qualify on time.
 The penalties were upheld by NASCAR on June 22, 2010.
 In an unusual move, the penalty moved the #7 Robby Gordon Motorsports entry back into the Top 35, despite failing to qualify with Ted Musgrave (Robby himself was competing in a Trophy Truck race so Musgrave qualified the car for him).
 The penalty had a season-long effect on the #38 team, as they were never able to get back into the Top 35 and failed to qualify for three races.